-The College of Information at the University of North Texas (UNT) will conduct a 10-week summer research program funded by the National Science Foundation (NSF) for 10 undergraduates from May 22 to July 28, 2023.
-The topic is "Beyond Language: Training to create and Share Vector Embeddings across Applications".
+The College of Information at the University of North Texas (UNT) will conduct a 10-week summer research program funded by the National Science Foundation (NSF) for 10 undergraduates from May 22 to July 28, 2023 titled "Beyond Language: Training to Create and Share Vector Embeddings across Applications".
+The goal of this REU is to teach students how to build modern Artificial Intelligence (AI) systems capable of communicating their acquired knowledge across domains.
+Knowledge is about much more than what can be described in language, and we aim to train students to handle this new way of communication.
 We welcome rising sophomores, juniors and seniors from accredited undergraduate institutions who are U.S. citizens or permanent residents to apply for this NSF REU program to conduct research with faculty members at UNT.
-Applicants should have a strong academic record and preferably be proficient in Python programming.
 Underrepresented groups are strongly encouraged to apply, as well as those from academic institutions with limited research opportunities.

 We are grateful to the NSF and the College of Information, the Department of Information Science, the Department of Computer Science and Engineering, and many offices at UNT for providing support to this program.